lokothodida/local-app-with-docker/README.md

     ```
 * Enter the container
     ```shell script
-    $ docker-compose exec app sh
+    $ make sh
     ```
 * Stop the application and infrastructure
     ```shell script
-    $ docker-compose down
+    $ make stop
     ```

 ## TODO
 - [ ] Add link to final article
-- [ ] Add fix for permission issues when editing files created by the container
+- [x] Add fix for permission issues when editing files created by the container